CHIJIOKE222/nigerian-education-analysis/README.md

 📈 Key Findings
 The Regional Cluster: There is a clear performance divide across Geopolitical Zones.
+The Spending Paradox: Interestingly, the analysis showed a slight negative correlation between budget percentage and pass rates.
+This suggests that the volume of money allocated is less important than the efficiency with which those funds are utilised.

 The South East Outlier: The South East zone showed the highest average pass rates, even in states where the education budget percentage was not the highest in the country.